Netsuite Suitelet Developer Resources

 Getting to Know NetSuite

-In order to get your hands dirty and feet wet with NetSuite, you'll have to browse NetSuite developer resources and API documentations.
+In order to get your hands dirty and feet wet with NetSuite, you'll have to browse NetSuite developer resources and API documentation.
 Here are a few links to helpful resources.

-** Note: I didn't have too much luck with NetSuite User Group.
-There aren't that much activity in NetSuite User Group, but I found SuiteAnswers very useful with examples and tutorials.
+** Note: I didn't have too much luck with the NetSuite User Group.
+There isn't that much activity in the NetSuite User Group, but I found SuiteAnswers very useful with examples and tutorials.